mjg59/fcop/COC.md

  * **Incident**.
 We define _incident_ as a possible infringement of the FCOP.
  * **Interaction**.
 We define _interaction_ as any one-on-one communication, physical contact (with person or property), close proximity, or persistent gaze.
 Interaction does not include opt-in, broadcast-based communication within the Community.
  * **Members**.
 We define a _member_ of the community to be any civil individual who we allow to actively participate in the community.
  * **Stereotyping**.
-We define _stereotyping_ as behavior that infers or implies one characteristic of an individual based on their [perceived] membership in some group or category.
+We define _stereotyping_ as _communication_ that implies one characteristic of an individual based on their perceived membership in some (unrelated or loosely related) group or category.
  * **Violation**.
 We define _violation_ as an actual infringement of the FCOP as determined by an official arbiter.
  * **Violator**.
 We define _violator_ as an _accused_ member who has been judged to have broken the terms and conditions of FCOP.
  * **We**.
 We define _we_ to be those who have the actual or legal ability to impose FCOP-prescribed consequences on _violators_ within the physical or virtual boundaries of the _community_.